Harsh Vardhan (Delhi politician): As Union Minister

 Vardhan taking charge as the Union Minister for Health and Family Welfare on 3 June 2019.

 Dr. Vardhan visiting the Lok Nayak Jaiprakash Narayan Hospital to take stock of preparedness to overcome COVID-19, in New Delhi on 4 April 2020.

 Dr. Vardhan visiting the GTB Hospital, Shahdara, Delhi, to review the preparedness to overcome COVID-19, in New Delhi on 2 January 2021.

 In the First Modi ministry, Vardhan briefly led the Ministry of Health and Family Welfare in 2014 before being reassigned to the Ministry of Science and Technology and Ministry of Earth Sciences from 2014 to 2021.
-During his first stint as Minister of Health and Family Welfare, Vardhan was criticized for his indifference to the Central Drugs Standard Control Organisation's failure to regulate quality control issues among Indian manufacturers of generic drugs.
+During his first stint as Minister of Health and Family Welfare, Vardhan was criticised for his indifference to the Central Drugs Standard Control Organisation's failure to regulate quality control issues among Indian manufacturers of generic drugs.

 From 2017 to 2019, Vardhan led the Ministry of Environment, Forest and Climate Change and from 2019 to 2021, he returned to leading the Ministry of Health and Family Welfare in the Second Modi ministry.
 During the COVID-19 pandemic in India, Vardhan endorsed an untested herbal cure devised by yoga guru Ramdev, prompting criticism from health experts.
 In early March 2021, he erroneously declared that the country was in the "endgame" of the pandemic, shortly before infections across the country rose dramatically in an April second wave.
 Vardhan declared that children of health care workers who died during COVID-19 pandemic should be reserved seats in MBBS and BDS colleges.